 Texas is a land of many more than eleven hundred springs.
 Like the stars at night, the springs that dot the state are too numerous to count.
 Water flowing underground through rock wells up through faults in plentiful springs, which became the watering holes and the sources of life for early outposts and cities.
 Today, many are dwindling, drying up under twin threats of climate change and over pumping to serve a bursting population.

 “Sacred Springs” recalls the reverence of indigenous people and an enduring mystical connection with the source of life.
 Water falls as rain from the sky, filters into the ground, and emerges later through cracks and openings to form the great river basins.
 Many Texans drink from the groundwater that powers these springs every time we turn on the tap.
 As growth and demand for water grows, many of our springs have been lost, draining more than just a piece of our history or a source of water.

 Terry Zee Lee, president of SkyWindWorld.org, has organized and presented art kite exhibitions in major public venues, festivals, and workshops to preserve and promote the art and craft of kite design and construction.
-Highlighting her 23-year career are the signature kite exhibitions, “Visions of Lewis & Clark,” telling the story of exploring the Louisiana Purchase, and “The Flying Buffalo Project,” featuring work by Native American artists flown over sacred buffalo jump sites.
+Highlighting her 23-year career are the signature kite exhibitions, “Visions of Lewis & Clark,” telling the story of exploring the Louisiana Purchase, and “The Flying Buffalo Project,” featuring work by Native American artists and students flown over sacred buffalo jump sites.

 David Baker, executive director of Wimberley Valley Watershed Association, has combined his training and exploration in painting and sculpture with a 25-year devotion to the water quality and quantity to sustain Jacob’s Well and the many thousands of artesian springs that carry sacred meaning, not to mention lifegiving groundwater to communities past and present.
 His Art4Water conception powers this inaugural joint program to promote awareness and conservation through fine art.